Ritunjay-11/langchainqna/README.md

 ## The tool

-This is a langchain app that allows you to chat with your PDF.
-It is built using streamlit.
+This is a langchain app that lets you chat with your PDF.
+It uses streamlit.

 Steps to run: